 - We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - Physical monitoring - Pro-active reporting from Lightspeed - Regular checks of Lightspeed by DSLs - If a concern is identified via monitoring approaches we will respond in line with our child protection policy by investigating any concerns and taking appropriate action. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+This is achieved by: - o Physical monitoring - o Pro-active reporting from Lightspeed - o Regular checks of Lightspeed by DSLs - If a concern is identified via monitoring approaches we will respond in line with our child protection policy by investigating any concerns and taking appropriate action. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.